akharrou/sphinx-restructuredtext/docs/Block quote - rst,nts,ksa,2020-1111155514.rst

 **********************************************************************

-Blocks of text that are indented relative to previous blocks of text are referred to as "*block quotes*".
+Blocks of text that are indented relative to previous blocks of text are referred to as *block quotes*.

 **********************************************************************
 Examples